LeFl0w/ALGOSUP_POC/Readme.md

 ## Glossary
 In this project we will be using the following words and associated definition:
 - **FPGA**: it is an integrated circuit with basic elements and preconfigured electrical signal routes between them.
-The selected FPGA is a `NAnoXplore NGultra`
+The selected FPGA is a `NanoXplore NGultra` (with VTR flow a basic `Xilinx serie 7` model will be used )
 - **Basic Element (BEL)**: these are the hardware electrical ressources available inside the FPGA like fliflop, Look-Up-Table (LUT), Block RAM....
 - **Application** : in this context it will be the function to be executed in the FPGA (developped in verilog).
 -  **Synthesis**: translation of the application into an electrical equivalent.
-IT create a netlist (which can be exported as a netlist).
-The tool used will be `Impulse`
+It creates a netlist (which can be exported as a netlist).
+The tool used will be `Impulse` (or `yosys` in vtr flow )
 - **P&R**: Place and Route is the packing of the netlist component in the FPGA available BEL (Place).
 Then a route for signals between each BEL is selected (Route).
 The tool used will be `Impulse` .
 A timing netlist is created and can be exported in verilog.
-The tool used will be `Impulse`
+The tool used will be `Impulse`  (or `VPR` for place and route in vtr flow )
 - **Simulator**: It compiles verilog testbenches and application and execute the simulation of every signal with regard to time evolution.
-The tool used will be `Modelsim`
+The tool used will be `Modelsim` (using `icarus verilog` was not achieved yet for VTR flow)
 - **Sofware**: It is the developped web application int he frame of this call for tender.

 ## Context